 EDUC_O 501 (3) Research Methodology in Education Part II

 Seminar examining specific issues, methods, and techniques used in educational research.
 Consideration is given to individual student's research interests.
 Research strategies and techniques and the selection of research questions appropriate to thesis topics will guide the course design.
-Prerequisite: EDUC 500 recommended.
+Prerequisite: EDUC_O 500 recommended.
+Restricted to Education students in the M.A., M.Ed. or Ed.D. programs.

 EDUC_O 502 (3) Teacher as Researcher

-Aims to broaden and enhance educators' research literacy skills and ability to read a range of empirical peer-reviewed findings that hold potential to shape their engagement in their coursework and their applied practice
+Aims to broaden and enhance educators' research literacy skills and ability to read a range of empirical peer-reviewed findings that hold potential to shape their engagement in their coursework and their applied practice.
+Restricted to Education students in the M.A., M.Ed. or Ed.D. programs.

 EDUC_O 517 (3-6) Contemporary Issues in Education